neuenhaus14/GCN-Portfolio/client/README.md

 In one terminal, run npm start
 In another terminal, cd into client and then run npm start

+To deploy, make sure the build file is removed from client gitignore, cd into client, and then run npm run deploy.

 # Getting Started with Create React App